MayerDaniel/blog/source/_posts/Process-Injection-101-Hello-World.md

 ![Injected!](Process-Injection-101-Hello-World/injected.png "Console Application Project in VS")

 Congrats, you have now run code in the address space of another process!
-In the next tutorial, we will explore some different ways to modify the behavior of the process you've injected into.
+In the [next tutorial](https://www.mayer.cool/2020/04/20/Process-Injection-102-VirtualProtect/), explore how to modify the behavior of the process you've injected into.

 You can find all of the components necessary to recreate this blog [here](https://github.com/MayerDaniel/ProcessInjection/tree/master/101).